strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/migrate-back-end.md

 Strapi v4 introduced new getters that can be used to refactor the plugin code further (see [Server API usage documentation](/developer-docs/latest/developer-resources/plugin-api-reference/server.md#usage)).
 :::

-## Update content-types relations
+## Updating content-types relations

 ::: prerequisites
 Updating content-types relations to Strapi v4 requires that the v3 models have been converted to Strapi v4 content-types (see [converting models to content-types documentation](/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/update-folder-structure.md#convert-models-to-content-types)).
 :::

-::: callout
+::: strapi v3/v4 comparison
 Strapi v3 defines relations between content-types with the `via`, `model` and `collection` properties in the model settings.

 In Strapi v4, relations should be explicitly described in the `schema.json` file of the content-types (see [relations documentation](/developer-docs/latest/development/backend-customization/models.md#relations)).